 Third pillar pension plans are paid as a lump sum.
 That lump sum is taxed at the rate of 8% for pension savings accounts and 10% for long-term savings individual life insurance (no municipal tax).
 If the pension plan has been opened when the individual was younger than 55, the tax is calculated on the capital accumulated until age 60.
+In that case, individuals can continue contributing after age 60 with no further tax due on the additional capital accumulated.
 If the pension plan has been opened when the individual was 55 or older, the tax is calculated on the capital accumulated when the contract reaches 10 years.
-Individuals can choose to withdraw the money when the anticipated tax is due, or to delay withdrawal until the age of 65 at the latest.
-In the latter case, individuals can continue contributing after age 60 with no further tax due on the additional capital accumulated.